syncfusion/ej2-javascript-docs/src/schedule/schedule/resources.md

 ## Expand and collapse resource fields

 It is possible to expand and collapse the resource field.
 By default, resource fields are expanded with their child fields.
-We can customize this behavior using `isExpand` property.
-When set `isExpand` property in resources dataSource to `false`, It restricts the resource fields from expanding.
-By default, `isExpand` value set to `true`.
+We can customize this behavior using `IsExpand` property.
+When set `IsExpand` property in resources dataSource to `false`, It restricts the resource fields from expanding.
+By default, `IsExpand` value set to `true`.

 {% tab template="schedule/resource-grouping", es5Template="timeline-group-template", iframeHeight="588px", sourceFiles="index.ts,index.html"  %}